pepega90/async_blog/README.md

 # async_blog

-async_blog is a blog API service built with Go, this project for learning message processing like RabbitMQ, NATS and Kafka and PostgreSQL for data storage
+async_blog is a blog API service built with Go, this project for learning message processing like RabbitMQ, NATS and Kafka. for data storage i'm using PostgreSQL

 # Run api
 `